Techgrounds-Cloud-9/cloud-9-karimtouzani24/03_Cloud_1/AWS_05_S3.md

 There’s also S3 Glacier Deep archive, a subclass of S3 Glacier.
 And Intelligent Tiering which is more a cost optimization tool than a class on its own.
 Storage classes differ in availability, durability, retrieval time, and cost.

+storage classes more info:
+- S3 standard - General Purpose (for frequent accessed data, big data analytics, mobile and gaming applications, content distribution)
+- S3 standard-IA - Infrequent Access (data less frequent accessed but requires rapid acces, lower cost than s3 standard, used for DR and backups)

+- S3 One-Zone-IA - Infrequent access (in a singel AZ, data is lost when Az is destroyed, used for secundary backups or data you can recreate)

+the glacier storage classes are low cost object storage meant for archiving or backup, price for storage + object retrieval cost.
+- S3 glacier instant retrieval, milisecond retrieval, great for data accessed once a quater.  min storage duration 90 days
+- S3 galcierf lexible retrieval, expedited (1-5min) standard (3-5 hours) bulk (5-12 hours). min storage duration 90 days

+- S3 glacier deep archive, for long term storage. standard (12 hours retrieval) bulk (48 hours) min storage duration 180 days

+- S3 intelligent tiering
+small monthly monitoring and auto-tiering fee. moves objects automatically between acces tiers based on usage. there are no tetrieval charges in s3 intelligent-tiering.
+Frequent, Infrequent, and Archive Instant Access tiers.

+Can move between classes manually or using S3 lifecycle configurations.

 In S3, you pay for:
 - GBs storage per month
 - Transfer OUT to out of the region